IDRnD/idvoice-ios-demo/README.md

 - See `EnginesManager.swift`  and `AppDelegate.swift` for verification and speech summary engines initialization code
 - See `AudioRecorderBase.swift` for voice recording and buffering
 - See `AudioRecorder.swift` for voice processing with speech analysis
-- See `EnrollmentVC.swift` for voice template creation code and singal-to-noise ratio (SNR) computation code
+- See `EnrollmentViewController.swift` for voice template creation code and singal-to-noise ratio (SNR) computation code
-- See `VerificationVC.swift` for voice templates matching code
+- See `VerificationViewController.swift` for voice templates matching code